Google's Search Engine

 29. Why not both meme?

-This isn't an actual question, just a search for the humorous "why not both" meme.
+This isn't an actual question; it's just a search for the humorous "why not both" meme.

 30. Why not lease it?